 Identity theft is another computer crime that gets a lot of notoriety.
 It is similar to hacking in how personal data is accessed.
 However, if the information is not accessed through a computer, it is usually charged as fraud.
 However, with identity theft, the personal data is obtained with the knowledge and purpose to commit fraud with someone else’s identifying information.

 The definition of data theft under California law is illegally obtaining computer data from a computer system, a computer network, or a physical computer itself.
-Data theft is a California wobbler crime and can be charged as either a misdemeanor or a felony depending on the situation.
+Data theft is a California wobbler crime and can be charged as either a misdemeanour or a felony depending on the situation.
 Often, data theft is committed against companies or businesses and the crime is charged as a felony.
 This mainly affects personal computer users and managers of companies, as these are people who’s technology will hold more sensitive data.
 Industrial computers are less likely to be subject to data theft because they only tend to carry data that workers need to do their daily tasks.
 Visit http://www.cksglobal.net/ for more info about industrial PC’s

 Phishing is a lesser known computer crime that carries a stiff sentence if convicted.
 These scams involve posing as a legitimate entity or company to obtain important personal information, including credit card information or usernames and passwords.
 Some phishing scams obtain this information through the sending or installation of malware or a virus on another person’s computer.
 If convicted, you face between 3-15 years in prison.
 Also, you could be ordered to pay up to a $250,000 fine.